-Throughout this Annual Report on Form 10-K for the year ended June 30, 2021 (this "Annual Report"), we make "forward-looking statements" within the meaning of the U.S. Private Securities Litigation Reform Act of 1995, Section 27A of the Securities Act of 1933, as amended (the "Securities Act") and Section 21E of the Securities Exchange Act of 1934, as amended (the "Exchange Act").
+Throughout this Annual Report on Form 10-K for the year ended June 30, 2023 (this "Annual Report"), we make "forward-looking statements" within the meaning of the U.S. Private Securities Litigation Reform Act of 1995, Section 27A of the Securities Act of 1933, as amended (the "Securities Act") and Section 21E of the Securities Exchange Act of 1934, as amended (the "Exchange Act").
 This Annual Report contains forward-looking statements that are subject to risks and uncertainties.
 All statements other than statements of historical fact included in this Annual Report are forward-looking statements.
 Forward-looking statements give our current expectations and projections relating to our financial condition, results of operations, plans, objectives, future performance and business.
 You can identify forward-looking statements by the fact that they do not relate strictly to historical or current facts.
 These statements may include words such as "anticipate," "estimate," "expect," "project," "plan," "intend," "believe," "may," "will," "should," "can have," "likely" and other words and terms of similar meaning in connection with any discussion of the timing or nature of future operating or financial performance or other events.
-For example, all statements we make relating to our estimated and projected costs, expenditures, cash flows, growth rates and financial results, our plans and objectives for future operations, growth or initiatives, strategies or the expected outcome or impact of pending or threatened litigation are forward-looking statements.
-All forward-looking statements are subject to risks and uncertainties (many of which may be amplified on account of the novel coronavirus disease ("COVID-19") pandemic) that may cause actual results to differ materially from those that we expected, including:
+For example, all statements we make relating to our estimated and projected costs, expenditures, cash flows, growth rates and financial results, our plans and objectives for future operations, growth opportunities or initiatives, strategies or the expected outcome or impact of pending or threatened litigation are forward-looking statements.
+All forward-looking statements are subject to risks and uncertainties that may cause actual results to differ materially from those that we expected, including: